Weijingmin2000/Weijingmin2000.github.io/_pages/projects.md

 Course Project, Full Mark<br>
 <ul>
     <li>Implemented PIV task by using RGB and 3D depth gesture information.</li>
-    <li>Trained and tested on 3 different models: Two-Stream ResNet which is the fusion recognition of blur and detail images, Two-Stream ResNet which is the fusion recognition of RGB and 3D depth images, PointNet which focuses on 3D depth images.</li>
+    <li>Trained and tested on 3 different models: two-stream ResNet for blur and detail images, two-stream ResNet for RGB and depth images, and PointNet for 3D depth images</li>
     <li>Optimized result by combining some classic methods: guided filter & edge extraction, stacking ensemble algorithm.</li>
 </ul><p>